Prevent talent from leaving: 6 pitfalls for leaders

 3. Not enough time for yourself

 As a manager, do you take enough time for yourself?
 If you do not, Kodden believes you can lose your focus.
 “As an entrepreneur, you usually start your business full of energy.
 You dive into every opportunity, and push on relentlessly.
 But if you do not check whether you are still moving towards your goal now and then, or whether you are prioritising certain activities, then you may be going in circles.
 Your employees will worry about their future at your company, and they might leave.
-Or worse: your company can quickly go bankrupt.”
+Or worse: your company can run into financial difficulties.”

 Tip: Review your own behaviour